CS 70

 What if we now want to remove the key 10?

-That's a little bit trickier because it has a child node, 3.
+Removing 10 is a bit trickier, because it has a child node: 3.
 The question is, what are we going to do with 3…?
 We don't want to detach it from the tree because we're only trying to remove 10.
 So we'll need to reattach it somewhere else.

 We just move the child up to the deleted node's place!

-We know it is safe to do this, because we know that 10 is a left child.
+We know it is safe to do so because we know that 10 is a left child.
 Therefore every key in 10's subtree is less than its parent's key (19).
-So 10's child (on either side) is allowed to be the left child of 19.
+So 10's child (from either side) is allowed to be the left child of 19.

 Two Children